-For people with controlled (treated) epilepsy, the death rate each year is about 1 person out of every 1,000.
-For people with uncontrolled (untreated) epilepsy, the death rate each year is about 1 out of every 150.
+For people with managed (treated) epilepsy, the death rate each year is about 1 person out of every 1,000.
+For people with unmanaged (untreated) epilepsy, the death rate each year is about 1 out of every 150.

 If you've had one seizure in the past, it's important to watch for signs of another.
 If you have a second seizure, seeing a healthcare provider as soon as possible is very important.
 Seizures cause changes in your brain that make it easier to have more seizures, so early diagnosis and treatment are key.